garrandall/popular-music-data/tracks/little-one-chicago.md

 ---
 Little one it's so nice to have you near me
 To feel once again the love you bring here
-Ooh my little one, I am sorry for the pain you've felt Say the word and daddy will make it disappear
+Oh my little one, I am sorry for the pain you've felt Say the word and daddy will make it disappear